Haiti priest recounts abduction by gang holding missionaries

 “It is not easy.
 Every time we remember something.
 Every time we think about something. … It is a part of my life,” he said.

-His advice to the families of the 16 Americans, one Canadian and their Haitian driver who remain captive is to never lose hope as he prays for their release.
+His advice to the families of the 16 Americans, one Canadian and their Haitian driver, who remain captive, is to never lose hope as he prays for their release.

 “I know the experience is not easy,” he said.